What is Zero Trust?

 Although each organization’s needs are unique, CrowdStrike offer the following recommendations to develop and deploy a Zero Trust model:

 1. Assess the organization.

-Define the protect surface and identify sensitive data, assets, applications and services (DAAS) within this framework.
+Define the attack surface and identify sensitive data, assets, applications, and services (DAAS) within this framework.
+Identify and audit every credential active within your organization and remove stale accounts more than 30 days unused, and review all privileges for risk and impact.
 Assess the organization’s current security toolset and identify any gaps within the infrastructure.
 Ensure that the most critical assets are given the highest level of protection within the security architecture.

 2. Create a directory of all assets and map the transaction flows.

 Determine where sensitive information lives and which users need access to it.
 Consider how various DAAS components interact and ensure compatibility in security access controls between these resources.
 Know how many service accounts you have and where they need to connect.
 Review all authentication protocols and remove/raise connection challenges on any outdated or weaker (LDAP, NTLM) systems (often local legacy systems).
 Get a list of all sanctioned cloud services and enforce access to only low-risk services.
 Consider removing stale accounts and enforce a mandatory password rotation.

 Leverage a variety of preventative measures to deter hackers and thwart their access in the event of a breach, including:

 - Multifactor authentication: MFA, 2FA, or third-factor authentication, are essential to achieving Zero Trust.
 These controls provide another layer of verification to every user inside and outside the enterprise, and should be triggered by risk increases or anomalous traffic.

 - Least privilege principles: Once the organization has determined where the sensitive data lives, grant users the least amount of access necessary for their roles.
 Review privileged accounts regularly, and assess if those elevated privileges are required as a user moves from group to group.